Find Courses & Programs

 Click the course you have selected to display detailed course information.
-Read the course description and pay particular attention to course dates, the crn number (course reference number), any notes, the course format and prerequisites.
+Read the course description and pay particular attention to course dates, the CRN (course reference number), any notes, the course format and prerequisites.

-In the course information example shown above, you'll see that three sections of BHSC 7603 were available (remember to register early, as all three sections of this course have filled quickly!).
+In the course information example shown above, you'll see that three sections of FMGT 1100 are available.

 Important: each course may have a number of sections, and prices may differ; when registering select the appropriate section for the course.

 If a course section is full, there is the option to Subscribe to that course.
 By being a subscriber, you will be notified when the next registration period is about to open, and for any special additional offerings of the course being planned in the near future.